 The program fosters mindful, empathetic and connected children who gain a sense of community, resilience and participation in a developmentally appropriate, trauma-informed environment with commitments to safety, voice/choice, peer support/collaboration, trustworthiness, and cultural humility.

-Little Pods is developmentally appropriate for children 4-9 years of age and will run October to mid-December.
+Little Pods is developmentally appropriate for children 4-9 years of age and will run from February to May.
 We are excited to see new friendships created and old friendships strengthened in local Little Pods that ripple out beyond this experience.

 Many students in the US will spend the Fall semester unable to attend their regular in-person school program.
 This creates challenges in meeting their mental health, learning and relational needs.
 Many local groups are creating “Learning Pods” with 5-7 children and one teacher.
 These Pods run the risk of not reflecting the diversity of the neighborhood which creates a wider gap in both educational opportunities and neighborhood connection.